Disability, Labor and the Imposter

 It is through these reduced spheres of disabled subjects, generalized descriptions of how the circuits can go wrong, produced by the needs of mass exploitation of labor, that these failures to extract the productivity of disabled people start to accumulate these bodily traits into the construct of the “anti-worker”.
 This “anti-worker” would be used to produce the image of the ideal worker, produced by the inversion of an imprint created by the accumulation of many bodily changes observed relative to expectations of labor, defined by both by the contours of medicine, but also repressive authoritarian politics.
 The “Able Body” is nothing more than a photo negative of thousands of real bodies - it is something that does not really exist, but rather is applied to those where disability has not been detected and isolated.
 Even the name “able-bodied” indicates a generic body that is able to have its labor extracted.

 Historically, we can even see how this disabled tendency towards anti-work expresses itself through something like chattel slavery - it was important for slave owners economically to not completely ignore health issues to maximize output and prevent the spread of disease; but at the same time, identifying disability or illness was a serious point of contention because of the anti-work properties of disability and the inability to distinguish between a so-called “real” inability to work and a so-called “fake”, rebellious inability to work.
 In the case of slavery, bodies were transformed into property, and this transformed complex bodily functions and experiences into a binary of return on investment - profit or loss.
 Slavery apologia portrays this relationship as one of caring for the slaves as economic subjects, but this view has been contested as a better understanding of our relationship with medicine develops.
 It should be emphasized that any interest in slaves’ health was about preserving this property value, which reduced the slave to nothing more than living bodies for physicians to experiment upon in horrifying ways.
-Many slaves would be strapped down during forced painful surgeries without anesthestics.
+Many slaves would be strapped down during forced painful surgeries without anesthetics.
 For example, a case study from the American Journal of Medical Sciences in 1846-47 describes a young 26-year old slave, Sam, being restrained in such a manner for a painful surgery that completely restricts his body beyond any reasonable means necessary; he was completely unable to move and could be freely manipulated by the physicians, thus replicating the control the white men desire to exert over these black subjects through the interface of their very bodies.
 To the white man’s world, the distinction between “health” and “rebellion” was imperative, because “health” is where these anti-worker tendencies could be contained by medicine, strapped up like Sam.
 This anti-worker tendency has true potential to disrupt the labor-machine that Western society has constructed itself around - regardless of if it could validate so-called “genuine” anti-work through the confines of medicine or not.
 The concern for the “fake disabled” is really being scared by the shadow of the anti-worker that lies potentially in all of us.

 A function for trying to differentiate between these two kinds of anti-work that developed as a consequence of this economic dilemma was necessary even among the free working men, since the recognition of their exploitation could potentially be tied back to their very bodies.
-While signs of being disabled surely existed in pre-colonial times - even other species of hominids like Neanderthals had the ability to identify the disabled based on archeological evidence - it was in this period of the development of labor exploitation and colonization that the signs of disability found themselves mobilized towards distinguishing between these two different kinds of subjects, constructing the image of the able-bodied from both this surface of signs of disability and the synthesis of the disabled subject underneath.
+While signs of being disabled surely existed in pre-colonial times - even other species of hominids like Neanderthals had the ability to identify the disabled based on archaeological evidence - it was in this period of the development of labor exploitation and colonization that the signs of disability found themselves mobilized towards distinguishing between these two different kinds of subjects, constructing the image of the able-bodied from both this surface of signs of disability and the synthesis of the disabled subject underneath.
 This image could then be compared with the image of every person - to determine if they were “really” disabled or among the fakers trying to get out of their work.
 As a result of the synthesis of this sorting machine, the disabled are either flung out of society’s cult of work, forced into a life of dependence, and are treated as social parasites who are first on the list of eugenic elimination; or are forced to work in extreme conditions that further damage their vulnerable bodies and force them in direct competition with more extractable counterparts, damaging their bodies even further.
 After all, as observed as early as 1913 with Helen Keller in Out of the Dark, labor exploitation on an industrial scale also contributes to the mass production of disabled bodies and circuits.
 This is further complicated by the fact that the production of these disabilities still depends on these microscopic circuits not being able to complete, leading to complications when the image of being disabled doesn’t match the predicted productive potential of these circuits - this is what produces visible and invisible disability as subjects.
 This visibility leads to both visibly disabled people being treated as incapable outsiders who are often infantilized, dismissed and dehumanized, while invisibly disabled people are treated as “faking” their illness and calls for help are ignored until a signifying diagnosis can be assigned, which in the case of many rare and obscure disorders can take decades.

 As a result of these processes, Western society despises disabled people; it sees them as a threat to its own imperialist ends.
 To these ableist social structures, disabled people are unproductive and may end bloodlines, making their existence a threat to the persistence of the power of the most powerful classes in society.
 Disabled people were alienated into hospitals and targets of eugenics and elimination campaigns for centuries.
 Even early advocates for those with disabilities like Alexander Graham Bell were strong eugenicists who believed that deaf people shouldn’t be allowed to procreate - a common way that the disabled are oppressed through infantilization is through the refusal of their sexual characteristics.
 Similar to the defiance of the exploitation of sexual reproduction as seen in feminist and queer existence, disabled existence actively defies the system of exploitation of the productive body.
 It is therefore fundamental to capitalism’s operation that this disability identifying and sorting machine works properly and efficiently, to move these difficult individuals towards pathways that minimize their destructive anti-work power.
 It starts by analyzing every individual that passes through its filter, and abstractions form over time that are able to more efficiently pass through to accelerate its processual power.
 These abstractions of disability crystallize an image around the accumulated aggregation of disabled circuits, including attempts at treatment or mitigation.
 For example, many people simply assume that if someone has a white cane, that they are blind and because they are blind, they are sorted as not only unable to function, but unable to function in a specifically blind way - a way determined by the able-body process, perpetuated through social signals.

 Blindness and white canes are a particularly interesting example, because the sign became associated with blindness in more and more intense iterative developments in relation to industrialization and vision - initially, it was a complex assemblage of traits, behaviors and sometimes the presence of a walking stick that could identify the blind.
 However, as World War I and industrialization mass produced more and more blind people, all while automobiles were developing and completely changing the topology of everyday life, transformations in the landscape through transportation between towns and cities put a large and dangerous gap between sighted and blind people, as the subject of the pedestrian found itself shifting in response to these developments, shaped around sighted assumptions and pressures.
 Cars were far quieter and faster than the horse drawn vehicles of the past, making them much harder for blind people to detect, and thus making them far more dangerous - and the increase in activity and productivity meant that automobiles produced made avoiding them increasingly impossible.
 The blind needed to become more visible to the sighted to protect themselves from these destructive new developments to their world.
 In the 1930s, a group called the Lions Club in Illinois started a political movement to make blind people more visible to motorists to ensure they take responsibility for accidents - to embody a means to identify the blind visually through the law, through the sign of the white cane - the universality of the sign of the white cane is less than 100 years old.
 As the automobiles accelerated, the speed of the sign for blindness needed to accelerate as well to protect their handlers.
 These developments became so integrated with the sign of the white cane that this sign is now legally enforced in traffic law in most Western nations.
 As a result, the white cane established itself firmly as a sign - by itself - of blindness of all types, into a singular form understood as “blindness”.
-The only possibility of someone not being blind having a white cane is the case of an imposter - a person who appears to exploit the image of disability for some presumed benefit of antiwork.
+The only possibility of someone not being blind having a white cane is the case of an impostor - a person who appears to exploit the image of disability for some presumed benefit of antiwork.

-Imposter Syndrome
+Impostor Syndrome

-The fear of disabled imposters is a fantasy generated by the capitalist labor apparatus exploiting those labeled with able bodies.
+The fear of disabled impostors is a fantasy generated by the capitalist labor apparatus exploiting those labeled with able bodies.
 While there are certainly people who pretend to be disabled to extract some sort of social or financial value from others, it is not a concern that emerges from real issues highlighted by disabled people - for example, the distribution of limited disabled resources - because these resources are only offered at their absolute bare minimum in the first place to prevent the mass exploitation of the anti-work properties of disability.
 Rather, the concern is the placement of charity from the rich and powerful.
-If a so-called “disabled imposter” using public resources offered to the disabled is such a threat to the disabled, it means that these resources are clearly not offering enough, since the amount of “legitimately” disabled people is always ever-increasing.
+If a so-called “disabled impostor” using public resources offered to the disabled is such a threat to the disabled, it means that these resources are clearly not offering enough, since the amount of “legitimately” disabled people is always ever-increasing.
 The real threat here is to the cult of work, because it means that resources are being diverted away from its own self production in ways it cannot predict.
-For the disabled, this process only leads to them being labeled as imposters and not being able to access basic resources, further ejecting them from society.
-The disabled imposter is a subject that only concerns the able bodied subject, because it represents a being that is able to disturb the border between what divides the able body subject from the disabled subject through the question of ambiguity - and therefore threatening the existential reality of the able body.
+For the disabled, this process only leads to them being labeled as impostors and not being able to access basic resources, further ejecting them from society.
+The disabled impostor is a subject that only concerns the able bodied subject, because it represents a being that is able to disturb the border between what divides the able body subject from the disabled subject through the question of ambiguity - and therefore threatening the existential reality of the able body.
 This image is imperative for maintaining the labor exploitation flows of modern capitalism.
 As a result, the disabled are not categorized by the failure of their own circuits - the process that actually produces their disability - but rather identified by the image of the able body that formed from them.
 The interiority of these microscopic circuits is thus socially categorized by a process of externality that is produced by labor relations.

 As a result, it is the able bodied face that socially controls how the disabled population continues to exist, how it functions and what it can access.
 It is not the disabled subject who is the one yelling at invisibly disabled people for accessing public disability resources, nor the disabled who are harassing wheelchair users for daring to stand up, nor is it the disabled who are telling blind people that they are not “blind enough” for a cane, nor is the disabled subject the one claiming these “parasites” are stealing all the money from the disabled.
 Ultimately, it is not the disabled subject who is deciding who has access to what - it is an instance of the image of the able body that is making these judgment calls.
-Even when a disabled person starts to stake their claims from the imposters, they are the one repeating the image of the able body, because they are the one who is deciding who is and who is not disabled based on that image - not the actual process that produces disability.
+Even when a disabled person starts to stake their claims from the impostors, they are the one repeating the image of the able body, because they are the one who is deciding who is and who is not disabled based on that image - not the actual process that produces disability.
 To clarify, this is not to say that disabled people should not find an identity for themselves - this can prove extremely politically valuable as seen with public organizations such as the NFB/AFB.
-Nor am I saying that there are no imposters trying to take advantage of disabled signs for their own benefit at the cost of the disabled at large.
+Nor am I saying that there are no impostors trying to take advantage of disabled signs for their own benefit at the cost of the disabled at large.
 Rather, what I am pointing out is who is really raising the stakes in this situation - the image of the able body.
 To avoid distributing more than its absolute bare minimum, unadjusted, unlivable “welfare”, society would rather pit disabled people against each other for basic resources and require aggressive means testing to access any resources at all than adapt to the influx of these potential “fakers” trying to take advantage of the system, because to do that could enable a cascade that could eventually lead to socialized distribution of resources, which restructures the image of the able body through restructuring our relation to labor.

 The image of the able body is a gatekeeper that has deployed into its own social territory which has occupied, colonized and controlled as many aspects of disability as it can.
 It multiplies across every vector of our bodies to try to map out our labor potential through existential coordinates for future extraction.
 As a result, ableism is intimately interconnected with our relation to labor and productivity, unified through this territory of social exploitation.
 It expands across all people like a network that connects people’s relations to their bodies to expectations of productivity through their lives.
 It then internalizes itself through all of us in the form of shame, disgust and even hatred, towards others and ourselves, for possibly falling into one of these categories that limits our ability to reach that prescribed potential.
 Being disabled is less a struggle not because of the inability to complete tiny desire-circuits, but largely by being forced into macroscopic structures, forcing one’s way of life into a confined form that excludes our bodies.